Loading...

 Deepen your connection with Scented Visions in this meditative exploration of art and aroma, led by Dr Christina Bradstreet, curator of the exhibition and author of Scented Visions: Smell in Art, 1850-1914.

-The session begins with guided slow-looking, inviting participants to focus intently on a single painting, enriched by a carefully chosen scent that brings new dimensions to the work.
-The experience unfolds into a shared discussion, revisiting the artworks with fresh perspectives while Christina provides historical and olfactory insights.
+The session will begin with a guided slow-looking, which invites participants to focus intently on a single painting.
+Complimented by a carefully created scent that brings new dimensions to the artwork, the experience will unfold into a shared discussion, allowing visitors to explore fresh perspectives guided by Christina’s historical and olfactory insights.

 Dr. Christina Bradstreet